A Dog Named Palma

-A Dog Named Palma (Пальма) is a 2021 Russian children's drama film film directed by Aleksandr Domogarov Jr., based on real events that took place in 1974-1976 at the Moscow's Vnukovo International Airport.
+A Dog Named Palma (Пальма) is a 2021 Russian children's drama film directed by Aleksandr Domogarov Jr., based on real events that took place in 1974–1976 at the Moscow's Vnukovo International Airport.

-It was released theatrically on March 18, 2021 by Central Partnership.
+It was released theatrically on March 18, 2021, by Central Partnership.

 Plot

 In 1977 Soviet Union, the owner of a German Shepherd named Palma flies abroad.
 But Palma hides at the airport and waits for her owner.
-She meets a boy named Kolya Lazarev, who has lost his mother, and they become best friends.
+She befriends nine-year old boy named Kolya Lazarev whose mother dies leaving him with a father he barely knows - a pilot who finds the dog at the airport.
+It is a story of amazing adventures, true friendship and unconditional love.